-Nara National Research Institute for Cultural Properties contributes to international exchange and collaboration through activities such as joint research, exchange of researchers, technical training, and conservation and restoration.
-It also participates in international cooperation projects conducted by other institutions such as ACCU (Asia-Pacific Cultural Centre for UNESCO).
-Ongoing projects are as follows: (1) joint research with the Chinese Academy of Social Sciences into the Northern Wei Luoyang capital site, an ancient capital of the Northern Wei dynasty; (2) joint research with the Archaeological Institute of Henan Province, China, into the Huangye and Baihe kiln sites located in the city of Gongyi; (3) joint research with the Archaeological Institute of Liaoning Province, China, into excavated artifacts belonging to the San-Yan Culture; (4) a comparative study with the National Research Institute of Cultural Heritage, Korea, of ancient capitals of Japan and Korea, together with human resource exchanges at excavation projects; (5) research and a conservation project, undertaken with Cambodia's Authority for the Protection and Management of Angkor and the Region of Siem Reap (APSARA), at the Western Prasat Top, one of the historical sites of Angkor, together with human resource development.
-We have also been commissioned by the Agency for Cultural Affairs to collaborate with the Department of Archaeology, National Museum and Library, Ministry of Religious Affairs and Culture, Myanmar, on technology transfer and human resources development in the field of archaeology, especially methods of excavating archaeological sites and investigating artifacts from the site.
+Ongoing projects include: (1) joint research with the Chinese Academy of Social Sciences involving comparison of ancient capital sites; (2) joint research with the Archaeological Institute of Henan Province, China, into artifacts excavated from the Huangye kiln site the city of Gongyi; (3) joint research with the Institute of Cultural Relics and Archaeology, Liaoning Province, China, into excavated artifacts belonging to the San-Yan Culture; (4) a comparative study undertaken in collaboration with the National Research Institute of Cultural Heritage, Korea, of the emergence and development of the ancient civilizations of Japan and Korea, together with human resource exchanges at excavation projects; (5) research and a conservation project, undertaken with Cambodia's Authority for the Protection and Management of Angkor and the Region of Siem Reap (APSARA), at the Western Prasat Top site, one of the historical sites of Angkor, together with human resource development.
+We have also been commissioned by the Agency for Cultural Affairs to collaborate on a Networking Core Centers for International Cooperation in Conservation of Cultural Heritage project with the National Museum of the Republic of Kazakhstan, on technology transfer and human resources development relating to archeological artifact surveying, recording and conservation.